arjunsavel/cortecs/paper/paper.md

 For this experiment, we use the PCA-based compression scheme implemented in `cortecs`, preserving 2 principal components and their corresponding weights as a function for each wavelength as a lossy compression of the original opacity data.

 Using `cortecs`, we compress the input opacity files by a factor of 13.
-These opacity data (as described in the previous paragraph) were originally stored as 2.1 GB .h5 files containing 39 temperature points, 18 pressure points, and 373,260 wavelength points.
+These opacity data (as described earlier in the paper) were originally stored as 2.1 GB .h5 files containing 39 temperature points, 18 pressure points, and 373,260 wavelength points.
 The compressed opacity data are stored as a 143.1 MB .npz file, including the PCA coefficients and PCA vectors (which are reused for each wavelength point).
 These on-disk memory quotes are relatively faithful to the in-memory RAM footprint of the data when stored as `numpy`